What Prevents Lettuce from Going Bad? Paper Towels vs. Vacuum-Sealing

 You can read about two previous experiments.
 The first was a comparison of various attempts to keep lettuce fresh.
 The other was an experiment about cutting lettuce with a plastic knife.

-You can tell when lettuce is going bad when the edges start to turn brown.
-The leaves will become limp and thin as the lettuce starts to dry out.
-The lettuce will take on an acrid odor.
+You can tell when lettuce is going bad when the edges turn brown.
+The leaves will become limp and thin as the lettuce dries out.
+The lettuce may take on an acrid odor.

-As long as you do not cut the leaves, the lettuce will stay fresh longer.
+The lettuce will stay fresh longer if you do not cut the leaves.
 Once you cut or chop the leaves, the edges will go bad quickly if not preserved.
 My answer to this problem is vacuum-sealing the chopped lettuce.

-When no oxygen is present in the Mason jar with the cut lettuce, the deterioration process slows down considerably.
-With that in mind, let’s set out the rules for our little experiment.
+The deterioration process slows considerably when no oxygen is present in the Mason jar with the cut lettuce.
+With that in mind, let’s establish the rules for our little experiment.

-- Cut lettuce into small ready-to-eat pieces.
+- Cut lettuce into small, ready-to-eat pieces.
 That’s important.
-I want my lettuce salad to be ready to eat in less than a minute when I walk in the door for lunch.
+When I walk in the door, I want my lettuce salad ready for lunch in less than a minute.
 Easy-to-grab junk food is less tempting when I’m famished if I have a jar of chopped lettuce at hand.

-In each picture, the paper towel jar is on the left and the vacuum-packed jar is on the right.
+In each picture, the paper towel jar is on the left, and the vacuum-sealed jar is on the right.
 As you can see in the first picture above, the cut romaine is equally fresh on Day 1.

 Can you see that the paper towel sample is showing its age?